 The core terms and ideas of classical Chinese thought, as noted in the previous articles, give us the context of understanding for how the Chinese understood the world and their role in it.
-Understanding these concepts allows us to move further; away from general ideas and onto the crucial terminology for understanding The Art of War – and thus the applied benefits it brings to the CS/CTI field.
+Understanding these concepts allows us to move further; away from general ideas and onto the crucial terminology for understanding The Art of War – and thus the applied benefits it brings to the InfoSec/CTI field.

 Zhi (知) is knowledge, or rather realization.
 Whereas the Western philosophical “objective” knowledge of the thing known is suspended in a vacuum, zhi encompasses the relational nature of the subject and object of “realization,” and adds the element of “realizing” an action as a result.